THORWallet/staking-contract/Readme.md

     * timeStaked > 7 days  = 0.5x
     * timeStaked > 6 months = 0.75x
     * timeStaked > 1 year = 1x
-* The contract also has a treasury account that receives a percentage of the rewards
-  * The owner can set an arbitrary percentage of the rewards to be sent to the treasury account

 Forked contract is StableJoeStaking.sol https://github.com/traderjoe-xyz/joe-core/blob/main/contracts/StableJoeStaking.sol